Back to blog home

 - Model Bias Monitoring: Unknown introductions of bias both direct and latent.

 I walked through 1) some challenges to successfully deploying AI (data management, model training, evaluation, deployment, and monitoring), 2) some tools I propose we need to meet these challenges (a data-centric IDE with capabilities like slicing & dicing of data, robust dataset management, model-aware testing, and model deployment, measurement, and monitoring capabilities).
-If you are interested in some of these tools, we’re working on them at Fiddler Labs.
+If you are interested in some of these tools or an Artificial Intelligence technology stack, we’re working on them at Fiddler Labs.
 And if you’re interested in building these tools, we would love to hear from you at https://angel.co/fiddler-labs